nickolanack/js-simplekml/README.md

   });

 ```
-## Background Webworker Usage
+## Background Web Worker Usage
-uses BackgroundKmlReader, which provides exactly the same methods as KmlReader
+Use BackgroundKmlReader instead of KmlReader to move kml parsing into a background thread, his class provides exactly the same methods as KmlReader.
-providing the url to a kml (instead of the kml string) moves the download into the background thread as well
+Providing the remote url for a kml (instead of the kml string), in the constructor to BackgroundKmlReader, additionally moves the download into the background thread.

 ```js
 (new BackgroundKmlReader(kmlUrl /*accepts url, or kml string but not DOM*/))